davidgasquez/handbook/content/time.md

 ## Investing

 - Today's savings buy tomorrow's liberty.
 Think long term.
+[A dollar today is worth more than a dollar tomorrow](https://putanumonit.com/2017/02/10/get-rich-slowly/).
+People will take that dollar and do something profitable with it.
 - Saving money and investing money are both good habits.
 Small amounts of money invested regularly for many decades without deliberation is one path to wealth.
 - Before you get into investing, get into [budgeting](https://www.reddit.com/r/ynab/comments/8d4ab4/what_is_the_best_approach_for_budgeting_savings/).
+- The way to avoid specific risk is through diversification.

 ### Resources